pylbrecht/talks/git-workflows/slides.md

 will not talk about how to write good commit messages today.
 Fawad already covered this topic extensively in his tech talk, so please check it out!

-- Turns out providing good context with your commit history is hard.
+- When I was new to git, creating meaningful self-contained commits was really hard for me.
+- The point, where I was ready to commit my work, usually was *after* I've done all my changes.
-- Why?
-Let's have a look at a potential workflow of fixing a bug
+- Let's look at an example of fixing a but to show you how this might look like.

 ---